-International students must provide proof of the Test of English as a Foreign Language (TOEFL) score of at least 79.
+International students must provide proof of the Test of English as a Foreign Language (TOEFL) score of at least 79 or International English Language Testing System (IELTS) score of at least 6.5.
 Please have your score sent directly from the Educational Testing Service to Milligan’s PA Admissions Office.
 All international applicants must have taken the TOEFL within the last two years.
 You cannot be exempted from this requirement unless English is your native language, you are a U.S. citizen, or you have received an undergraduate or graduate degree from an accredited U.S. college or university.

 After a student is admitted, there is required documentation to submit BEFORE form I-20 can be issued.
 Students may begin gathering and submitting this information even prior to admission, but no I-20 will be issued until a prospect has been fully admitted AND has submitted the required documentation.
 Click here for information on the immigration/visa process »

 Did you know that the PA profession originated in the military?